Better Aggregation in Test-Time Augmentation: Introduction

 \section{Introduction}

-Data augmentation---the expansion of a dataset by adding transformed copies of each example---is a common practice in machine learning.
+Data augmentation---the expansion of a dataset by adding transformed copies of each example---is a common practice in image classification.
 Typically, data augmentation is performed when a model is being trained.
 However, it can also be used at test-time to obtain greater robustness \cite{prakash2018deflecting, song2017pixeldefend, cohen2019certified}, improved accuracy \cite{krizhevsky2012imagenet, szegedy2015going, simonyan2014very, jin2018deep, matsunaga2017image}, or estimates of uncertainty \cite{matsunaga2017image, smith2018understanding, ayhan2018test, wang2019aleatoric}.
-Test-Time Augmentation (TTA) entails pooling predictions from several transformed versions of a given test input to obtain a ''smoothed'' prediction.
+Test-Time Augmentation (TTA) entails pooling predictions from several transformed versions of a given test input to obtain a ``smoothed'' prediction.
 For example, one could average the predictions from various cropped versions of a test image, so that the final prediction is robust to any single unfavorable crop.

 TTA is popular because it is easy to use.
 It is simple to put into practice with off-the-shelf libraries \cite{pytorch, keras}, makes no change to the underlying model, and requires no additional data.
-However, despite its popularity, there is relatively little research on when and why TTA works.
-For example, what constitutes a good TTA policy?
-What kind of images benefit from TTA and what kind do not?
-How does model architecture affect the magnitude of improvement TTA introduces?
+However, despite its popularity, there is relatively little research on the design choices involved in TTA.
+TTA depends on two choices: which augmentations to include, and how to aggregate the resulting predictions.
+We focus on the latter.

-Consider the performance of a TTA policy that includes flips, crops, and scales in Fig.~\ref{fig:teaser}.
+Fig.~\ref{fig:teaser} shows the performance of a TTA policy that includes flips, crops, and scales applied to several models on ImageNet \cite{deng2009imagenet}.
 While the net improvement (green) is positive for each network architecture, a sizeable number of predictions are also changed to be incorrect (blue).
-Moreover, the improvement varies widely over architectures.
+Past TTA work typically only examines the net improvement, without considering why a TTA policy may actually degrade performance for many classes.